 - After sweating, rinse the eggplant properly.
 The fact that it is a little bit salty in flavour helps the overall recipe but if it’s too salty, it could ruin the whole dish.

 - The eggplant needs the right amount of liquid and oil in order to cook through and be tasty.
 If there isn’t enough, it will be tough and still look like separate layers instead of being gelled into one.
+To remedy this, just add a dash of plant milk and return to the oven to finish cooking.

 - If the eggplant is undercooked, even slightly, the whole flavour is sacrificed.
 It’s essential that this is really well cooked to get to its yummy status.